shamansir/purescript-blessed/README.md

 The library is not distributed (yet?) so there's no `spago install`, sorry.
 But you may add it to `packages.dhall` using custom git link, just name it `blessed` or something.

+To test it: run `spago run -m Blessed.Demo`.
+It is the PureScript version of the demo in the `README.md` of `chjj/blessed` repository.

 ## Quick intro to the API

 The key in this PureScript implementation is the `Key`... and `Subject` :).
 [Subject](https://github.com/shamansir/purescript-blessed/blob/main/src/Blessed/Internal/BlessedSubj.purs).
 [NodeKey](https://github.com/shamansir/purescript-blessed/blob/main/src/Blessed/Internal/NodeKey.purs).

 There are type-level values for every kind of component in _blessed_, called `Subject`, and this way the library verifies if you specify the property that really belongs to this component (or its parent) or call a method that really belongs to this component and so on.

 Every component _instance_ should have an unique `Key`.
 Using this key you may call any method of this particular instance, that belongs to the components of this `Subject`.
 You may either define all of them in some separate module (e.g. `MyApp.Keys`) or create them on the fly or define them in the modules of your components.
 On the type-level, `Key` contains a `Subject` and some `Symbol` (type-level `String`) that identifies your family of components.
 On the value-level, there is a hash UUID inside so that you would be able to create many unique keys from the same family if you need.
 That's what `NodeKey.next` is for.
 If you don't have the requirement to spawn several instances of the same component in your application, then it's very probable that you won't need it.

 There is a free monad `BlessedOp` in which you may perform any effects, access and modify the global state (there are no per-component states for the moment, at least it could require some tricks), since it implements `State` monad, and call methods of your components using keys.
 [BlessedOp](https://github.com/shamansir/purescript-blessed/blob/main/src/Blessed/Internal/BlessedOp.purs).

 This monad is where your initial code is performed as well as the code for every handler.